 Consuming enough dietary Calcium i.e. between 1,000 and 1,200 milligrams per day for healthy men and women and is a must for optimal nutrition and health.

-Lifestyle patterns and dietary choices affect Calcium Absorption in the body!
+Diet and Lifestyle that affects Calcium Absorption in the body!

 Vitamin D Deficiency